gravitational/teleport/.github/ISSUE_TEMPLATE/webtestplan.md

 #### Users

-All actions should require re-authn with a mfa device.
+All actions should require re-authn with a webauthn device.

 - [ ] Verify that creating and editing a user works
 - [ ] Verify that removing a user works